 Developing treatments for the diseases that are hardest to treat*

 We wholly own a platform with the potential for treating a wide range of diseases — from cancers to inflammation-based diseases like arthritis and kidney disease.
-Endocyte technology is in late-stage clinical trials.
+Endocyte technology is in mid-stage clinical trials.

 PLATFORM YIELDS MULTIPLE NEW SMDCs*